Fresnillo (OTCMKTS:FNLPF) Earns Equal Weight Rating from Barclays

 Barclays restated their equal weight rating on shares of Fresnillo (OTCMKTS:FNLPF) in a research report sent to investors on Tuesday, The Fly reports.

 A number of other brokerages also recently commented on FNLPF.
+Panmure Gordon upgraded Fresnillo from a sell rating to a hold rating in a research report on Wednesday, July 22nd.
+Citigroup upgraded Fresnillo from a neutral rating to a buy rating in a research report on Tuesday, July 21st.
 BMO Capital Markets reiterated a market perform rating on shares of Fresnillo in a research report on Wednesday, July 29th.
-Berenberg Bank upgraded Fresnillo from a sell rating to a hold rating in a research report on Tuesday, October 6th.
-Scotiabank reiterated an underperform rating on shares of Fresnillo in a research report on Wednesday, August 5th.
 JPMorgan Chase & Co. reiterated a neutral rating on shares of Fresnillo in a research report on Wednesday, October 7th.
-Finally, Morgan Stanley reiterated an equal weight rating on shares of Fresnillo in a research report on Thursday, September 24th.
+Finally, UBS Group reiterated a neutral rating on shares of Fresnillo in a research report on Tuesday, August 25th.
 Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and three have assigned a buy rating to the stock.
 Fresnillo presently has an average rating of Hold and a consensus target price of $19.00.

 FNLPF opened at $17.13 on Tuesday.
 The company has a market capitalization of $12.62 billion, a price-to-earnings ratio of 74.48 and a beta of 0.39.
 Fresnillo has a 1-year low of $5.53 and a 1-year high of $18.11.
 The business has a 50 day moving average price of $16.68 and a two-hundred day moving average price of $12.52.